-Parallels RAS extends and simplifies the capabilities of Windows Virtual Desktop by integrating and managing all workloads and resources from a central point—the Parallels RAS Console.
-IT administrators can streamline, provision and manage Windows Virtual Desktop workloads and components via wizards.
-Integrate Parallels RAS deployments with Windows Virtual Desktop, delivering a single solution to end-users.
+Parallels RAS extends and simplifies the capabilities of Azure Virtual Desktop by integrating and managing all workloads and resources from a central point—the Parallels RAS Console.
+IT administrators can streamline, provision and manage Azure Virtual Desktop workloads and components via wizards.
+Integrate Parallels RAS deployments with Azure Virtual Desktop, delivering a single solution to end-users.

 Parallels RAS provides the ability to deploy clones from templates to the local disks of multiple independent Microsoft Hyper-V hosts, rather than only using centrally shared storage such as SAN.
 Benefits include reduced need for complex configurations, the ability to maintain a single template for use with multiple providers and faster disk access.